 We have excellent general learning resources are available.
 They include access to the Canvas Virtual Learning Environment (VLE).
 Here you'll find all workshop and lecture slides, and programme and module handbooks.

-The School of Psychology is in the Ridley Building.
+The School of Psychology is in the Dame Margaret Barbour Building.

 You'll work in the Faculty of Medical Sciences.
 This is part of our city-centre campus.